terkelg/webpack-starter/README.md

 # Webpack 2 Starter
 > 'Just Add Water' Webpack 2, Babel & glslify gourmet mix.

-Simple Webpack 2 boilerplate for web development with ES2015.
-JavaScript is transpiled with Babel, CSS is postprocessed by PostCSS and CSSNext.

 ## Getting started

 ```$ npm install```